696-eth/evmavericks-weekly/README.md

 3. [Ethfinance Weekly Doots #19 with our guest DC Investor!](https://www.youtube.com/watch?v=yo0Mh4TLDXk&t=4828s&ab_channel=EVMavericks-Ethfinance)

-4. Lots of talk about ledger, wallets & security.
+4. Lots of talk about Ledger, wallets & security.

 5. #Creators channel sees some sneak peeks of upcoming work as well as some thoughts behind the creation process and struggles.